adomani/Syllabus/.src/TPwL_source.md

   without duplicating effort.

 Finally, the outline is meant to be a plan of what you think that the project will look like **at the time of writing**.
+In fact, the outline is marked shortly after you hand it in, and definitely *much earlier* than when you submit your final project.
 If the actual development of the project requires major revisions of the outline, that is neither a problem, nor something that will affect your final evaluation!